ballestrino/portfolio/README.md

 ## Welcome to my Portfolio
-Here you can see all my projects
+Here you can see all my projects.

-If you want to meet me go to the link associated to this repository
+If you want to meet me, go to the link associated with this repository.

-see you😊
+See you! 😊